🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-Just like Naples Brief from last week, Scottsdale Scoop understands that local newsletters thrive on specificity.
-The image of Old Town Scottsdale immediately creates relevance for local residents and visitors.
+Just like Naples Brief from last week, Scottsdale Scoop understands that local newsletters thrive on being specific.
+The image of Old Town Scottsdale creates value for local residents and visitors right away.

 The ad doesn’t overcomplicate things.
 It simply states the problem and offers the solution: “Each week we email all the best events and deals in our newsletter.”